Machine Learning: The Basics: Bayes Classifier

-An important subclass of Bayes' classifiers uses the hypothesis space \eqref{equ_lin_hypospace} which is also underlying logistic regression (see Section \ref{sec_LogReg}) and the SVM (see Section \ref{sec_SVM}.
-Thus, logistic regression, the SVM and Bayes' classifiers yield linear classifiers (see Figure \ref{fig_lin_dec_boundary}) which partition the feature space $\featurespace$ into two half-spaces: one half-space consists of all feature vectors $\vx$ which result in the predicted label $\hat{y}=1$ and the other half-space constituted by all feature vectors $\vx$ which result in the predicted label $\hat{y}=-1$.
-The difference between these three linear classifiers is how they choose these half-spaces by using different loss-functions.
-We will discuss Bayes' classifier methods in more detail in Section \ref{sec_ERM_Bayes}.
+A \gls{linclass} partitions the feature space $\featurespace$ into two half-spaces.
+One half-space consists of all feature vectors $\featurevec$ which result in the predicted label $\predictedlabel=1$ and the other half-space constituted by all feature vectors $\featurevec$ which result in the predicted label $\predictedlabel=-1$.
+The family of ML methods that learn a \gls{linclass} differ in their choices for the \gls{lossfunc}s used to assess the quality of these half-spaces.